deplatt/GrinNet/Written Reports/Sprint 1/s1-planning-report.md

     - Work on Trello issues.
     - Note Taker for Cider Lab with Deven.
     - Reach out to a naive stakeholder.
     - Complete individual pulse check at the end of the sprint
-- Jeronimo:
-    - 1 Use Case.
-    - Work on paper prototype with Shibam and Anthony.
-    - Write Trello issues.
-    - Complete individual pulse check at the end of the sprint
 - Deven:
     - 1 Use Case.